-Ever since the advent of the industrial revolution and the immense growth of Australia’s construction sector over the years, rapid technological advancements have paved the way to better mechanisms and devices that alleviate the hardships of manual labor.
+Ever since the advent of the industrial revolution and the immense growth of Australia’s construction sector over the years, rapid technological advancements paved the way for better mechanisms and devices that alleviate the hardships of manual labor.
 The chain host is the perfect example of such a technical implementation, and in any industry that deals with heavy objects, such devices are a common occurrence.
-However, as the years went by, more complex systems and mechanics came into play, making them necessary in today’s society.
+However, as the years went by, more complex systems and mechanics came into play, making them a necessity in today’s society.

-Making up a significant part of Australia’s lifting and manufacturing equipment market, chain hosts are the go-to for any type of basic lifting applications throughout the industrial and construction sectors.
+Making up a significant part of Australia’s lifting and manufacturing equipment market, chain hosts are the go-to for any type of basic lifting applications throughout the industrial as well as the construction sector.
 They are broadly classified into three:

-2. Manual types are common in the country as they have no complicated mechanisms and still offer a cheap way to lift heavy loads.
+2. Manual types are common throughout the country as they have no complicated mechanisms and still offer a cheap way to lift heavy loads.

 3. Electric hoists are the most efficient hoists, able to lift much more weight without the constant jerks or weigh-down due to encumbrance.